Juncus balticus (Baltic Rush)

 - tepals are often dark purplish brown, sometimes light

 Photos by K. Chayka taken in Becker and Roseau counties.
-Photos courtesy Peter M. Dziuk taken in Kittson, Marshall and Otter Tail counties.
+Photos by Peter M. Dziuk taken in Kittson, Marshall and Otter Tail counties.

 Have you seen this plant in Minnesota, or have any other comments about it?